garys404/Lab-Report5/index.md

   * There is a very useful command that is `-w`, which only matches the whole word instead of a substring.
 In this command, we use to continue use the command that is `-r`,which allows grep to search through all files and subdirectories in a given directory.
   * So, when we put the input `grep -r -w "inter" written_2`, the output is just like the example 1. `-w` command is a very useful command because it only matches the whole world instead of a substring.
 If we do the normal search, the output will also include "intership","interaction", and some words like that.

   * Now, let's look at the example 2.
-We put `grep -r "relation" written_2`.
-The output should be like the image in the Example 2.
+We put `grep -r -w "relation" written_2`.
+The output should be like the image in the Example 2.\

 ### 3. `grep -n` command

 * The `-n` option displays the line number along with the matching line.

 #### * Example 1: